 Hiking with a dog: consider their needs and know their limits

 Just as you’re going to get hungry, hot, thirsty and tired during a hike, so too will your dog.
 If not, more so; they generally charge about like lunatics if you let them.
 Bring plenty of snacks, after all they’re also a great reward for good doggie behaviour.

 Put an extra hydration bladder in your day pack and get yourself a lightweight, collapsible dog bowl, so that you can hydrate your hound on the trial.
 If they’re doing a lot of panting – which they do to try and regulate their body heat – the odds are that they’re over hot.
 We can remove our fleece jacket when we get hot, a dog doesn't have this luxury.
 Let them go for a joyous dunk in a stream or a mountain lake.
 It’s great fun just watching them.

 Dogs are decent climbers and will scramble up a mildly challenging rock step with few problems.
 Coming down is more difficult for them.
 Try to avoid any down-scrambles when route planning and if you do come across one, try to find an alternative way around.

-Another factor to give you paws for thought (please excuse) is that your dog isn’t wearing hiking shoes; it’s basically going barefoot.
+Another factor to give you paws for thought (please excuse) is that your dog isn’t wearing a pair of the best hiking shoes; it’s basically going barefoot.
 If you know from experience that your dog’s paw pads can handle a big mountain day, that’s fine, but don’t jump straight from three-hour hikes to an eight-hour hike.
 Build them up gradually and remember that they don’t have trekking poles to take the strain off their limbs.
 A long, strenuous hike can do damage to delicate paws and lead to heartache and serious vet bills.